 HUBPAGES : THE STORY FROM INCEPTION TO NOW

-On the basis of what I've said so far, it would be easy to think of HubPages as some kind of benevolently charitable institution offering free webspace to anyone, with little interference over what its members write.
-It isn't; it's an internet company looking to make some profit, by taking a share in the advertising revenue from Google and other advertisers.
-That just goes on in the background most of the time, and nobody really notices or cares (personal revenue is minimal anyway so it's not as if the company's share is crippling writers' opportunities to make a fortune).
+On the basis of what I've said so far, it would be easy to think of HubPages as some kind of benevolently charitable institution offering free web space to anyone, with little interference over what its members write.
+It isn't; it's an internet company looking to make a profit, which it does by taking a share in the advertising revenue which my web pages and others receive from Google and other advertisers.
+That just goes on in the background most of the time, and nobody really notices or cares, because it's entirely reasonable (personal revenue is minimal anyway so it's not as if the company's share is crippling writers' opportunities to make a fortune).
 Nonetheless the requirement for HubPages to make money does now need to be raised because that has indirectly impacted on my continued presence there.

-But the Internet is an everchanging beast, and things beyond HubPage's control meant that all these good times could not last.
-In 2011 (as luck would have it, the year I joined) traffic was slashed to communal sites like HubPages following a change to the Google algorithm - the criterion it uses for ranking sites on its search engine.
+But the Internet is an everchanging beast, and things beyond HubPages' control meant that all these good times could not last.
+In 2011 (as luck would have it, the year I joined) traffic was slashed to communal sites like HubPages following a change to the Google algorithm - the criterion which it uses for ranking sites on its search engine.
 It meant that HubPage articles became much more difficult to find in internet searches.
-Two factors in particular seemed to be acting detrimentally against Hubpages.
+Two factors in particular, under Google's control, seemed to be acting detrimentally against HubPages.

-The second factor was that Google seemed to favour subject-specific sites, in preference to HubPages where every imaginable subject matter under the sun was being carried under one banner.
-The result of this was that Google lowered the visibility of generalised content creation sites.
+The second factor was that Google seemed to favour subject-specific sites, in preference to generalised content creation sites like HubPages where every imaginable subject matter under the sun was being carried under one banner.
+The result of this was that Google lowered the visibility of HubPages.
 In 2016, amidst efforts to revive or at least stabilise its fortunes, HubPages countered this development by moving to a multiple-site set-up with (currently) 27 separate domains each of which specialises in a different theme such as arts and crafts, travel, technology, food and cuisine and creative writing.
 Effectively HubPages was no longer one generalised website, but multiple separate specialist sites under one umbrella - sites with names like Wanderwisdom, Soapboxie, Hobbylark and Exemplore.